-That leaves various other modes of transport.
-Unfortunately there is surprisingly little choice in group tours, though some of the popular tours along the Garden Route have guaranteed departures which single people can join.
+That leaves other modes of transport.
+Unfortunately, there is surprisingly little choice in group tours, though some of the tours along the Garden Route have guaranteed departures which single people can join.
 But you are unlikely to be able to get to the more remote or unique areas without paying a heavy price for a private tour or transfer.

 The answer may be to join some scheduled tours in Cape Town or take a multi-day tour along the Garden Route.
 Then add a safari which is a convivial activity by its very nature?

 Another option is to combine some scheduled day tours in Cape Town with private transfers to a convivial country lodge which offers a range of activities in-house.